elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-some-examples-of-mathematical-principles-that-have-been-applied-to-physics.md

 url: /learn/mathematics/questions/what-are-some-examples-of-mathematical-principles-that-have-been-applied-to-physics
 score: -1.0
 related_article1:
-    id: 111819
+    id: 111822
     title: >-
-        How has modern mathematical notation evolved over time?
-    subject: Mathematics
+        How did the Babylonian method influence the development of physics?
+    subject: History of the World
-    url: /learn/mathematics/questions/how-has-modern-mathematical-notation-evolved-over-time
+    url: /learn/history-of-the-world/questions/how-did-the-babylonian-method-influence-the-development-of-physics
 related_article2:
-    id: 111814
+    id: 111820
     title: >-
-        How does mathematics help us understand natural phenomena?
+        What contributions did Babylonian and Greek traditions make to mathematics and physics?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-mathematics-help-us-understand-natural-phenomena
+    url: /learn/mathematics/questions/what-contributions-did-babylonian-and-greek-traditions-make-to-mathematics-and-physics
 related_article3:
-    id: 111837
+    id: 111836
     title: >-
-        What is the historical significance of Newton's contributions to physics and mathematics?
+        How does the concept of force relate to mathematical equations?
     subject: Physics
-    url: /learn/physics/questions/what-is-the-historical-significance-of-newtons-contributions-to-physics-and-mathematics
+    url: /learn/physics/questions/how-does-the-concept-of-force-relate-to-mathematical-equations
 related_article4:
-    id: 111817
+    id: 111827
     title: >-
-        How is mathematical language used in physics?
+        What is the local field method in physics?
     subject: Physics
-    url: /learn/physics/questions/how-is-mathematical-language-used-in-physics
-related_article5:
-    id: 111838
-    title: >-
-        How do modern physicists use mathematical notation to express complex ideas?
-    subject: Physics
-    url: /learn/physics/questions/how-do-modern-physicists-use-mathematical-notation-to-express-complex-ideas
+    url: /learn/physics/questions/what-is-the-local-field-method-in-physics
 ---

 &nbsp;